How Much to Plaster a Room?

 Yes indeed, plastering can be very messy.
 If you've got any furniture nearby it's best to move them to a different location although you're plasterer should cover any and all furniture/carpet with a sheet before they start working.

-This will depend on the size of the job but for a single wall you're looking at 3-4 hours, and for a whole room it usually takes one to three days for a plasterer to finish the job.
+This will depend on the size of the job but for a single wall you're looking at 3 to 4 hours, and for a whole room it usually takes one to three days for a plasterer to finish the job.
 Please note that the wall will take up to a week to dry depending on the thickness of the plastering, so make sure you don't try to paint it before then.

 This can be tempting, especially if your walls and ceilings are covered in wood chip!
 Unfortunately, it's not a good idea.
-Not only will the plaster fall off with a layer of wallpaper, you will not be able to find a plasterer willing to try it!
+Not only will the plaster fall off with a layer of wallpaper, but you will not be able to find a plasterer willing to try it!

 The plaster needs to bind to the wall itself, not a layer of paper covering the wall.
 Even though wood chip is pretty strong for wallpaper, it's not strong enough to hold the additional weight of a skim coat of plaster.
 So all the wallpaper needs to be removed to ensure proper adhesion of the new plaster skim.